Today we are dealing with a phenomenon called “rashism”: a public dialogue among scholars has taken place.

 And she emphasizes that for many centuries Russia has wanted to become the “Third Rome” and has convinced its citizens that they are spiritually superior to other nations by the very fact of their birth.
 And so, they seem to have the right to teach and punish all their neighbours.
 Today, before our eyes, there is another “reincarnation of the idea of the “Third Rome” in the form of an ideological doctrine that justifies the legitimacy of Putin’s aggression against Ukraine.”

 Mykola Kyrychenko, Rector of the University of Education Management NAPS, Corresponding Member of the National Academy of Sciences of Higher Education of Ukraine, Doctor of Philosophy, adds that “today we are dealing with a phenomenon that has already received a scientific definition – “rashism.”
-According to the scientist, it is essentially about modern fascism in the 21st century.
+According to the researcher, it is essentially about modern fascism in the 21st century.
 What is happening in our territory is not a war, but it is a genocide of the Ukrainian nation and our state as a whole,” he said.
 And here, according to him, it is especially important to keep the educational and scientific front, to convey to Ukrainians the truth about our past, which has always been tragic under Russia.

 Olha Bazhan, director of the Central State Archive of Public Associations of Ukraine, says that today every conscious Ukrainian who wants to know more about the history of Ukraine can get information from archival sources without leaving home.
 “Our archive today has an electronic resource that allows you to view documents online,” says Ms. Olha.
 Electronic copies of documents of the Politburo of the Central Committee of the Communist Party of Ukraine from 1919 to 1935 were uploaded there.
 That is, everyone can read these documents directly from their smartphone to understand what practices were applied to the Ukrainian people in the XX century and, unfortunately, are repeated in the most shameful form today, in the XXI century.”